Cedar Chest Plans

 Building the Cedar Chest

 The dimensions on these cedar chest plans assume that you are working with cedar planks that are 3 1/2" x 3/4".
-The size of this chest was determined by the width of nine 18" cedar planks positioned side-by-side (measuring a total of 31 1/2").
+I based the length (the long side) of my cedar chest by measuring the width of nine 18" cedar planks positioned side-by-side (measuring a total of 31 1/2").

-The depth was determined by the width of five 18" cedar planks positioned side-by-side (measuring a total of 17 1/2").
+Likewise, I based the width (the short side) by measuring the width of five 18" cedar planks positioned side-by-side (measuring a total of 17 1/2").
 The 18" planks, on both the sides and the ends, are held together by mitered planks nailed on the top and the bottom.
-This will make more sense as you read further.
+This design will make more sense as you read further.

 Material List